ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 ### That analytical thing...

-And now for the final buzzword in DuckDB's marketing line: analytical.
+And now for the final buzzword in DuckDB's marketing: analytical.
 DuckDB frquently describes itself as optimized for OLAP (OnLine Analytical Processing) workloads.
 This is contrasted with OLTP (OnLine Transaction Processing).
 [Wikipedia](https://en.wikipedia.org/wiki/Online_analytical_processing) will tell you some differences